XRPLF/xrpl-dev-portal/content/tutorials/use-tokens/issue-a-fungible-token.md

 ### {{n.next()}}.
 Confirm Token Balances

-You can check the balances of your token from the perspective of either the token issuer or the hot wallet.
+You can check the balances of your token from the perspective of either the token issuer or the hot address.
 Tokens issued in the XRP Ledger always have balances that sum to 0: negative from the perspective of the issuer and positive from the perspective of the holder.

 Use the [account_lines method][] to look up the balances from the perspective of the holder.
 This lists each trust line along with its limit, balance, and settings.